robertkirkman/termux-generator/README.md

 # termux-generator

-This script builds a vanilla [termux-play-store/termux-apps/termux-app](https://github.com/termux-play-store/termux-apps/tree/main/termux-app) from source, but allows changing the package name from `com.termux` to anything else with a single command.
+This script builds a vanilla, or optionally modified with custom plugins, [termux-play-store/termux-apps/termux-app](https://github.com/termux-play-store/termux-apps/tree/main/termux-app) from source, but allows changing the package name from `com.termux` to anything else with a single command.

 ### Dependencies

 - Docker
 - Android SDK
 - OpenJDK 17
-- Gradle
 - git
-- unzip
 - patch

 ### Example